 EXPLANATION TO SECRETARIAL AUDIT REPORT

-Pursuant to Section 148 of the Act read with the Companies (CostRecords and Audit) Rules 2014 the Cost Accounting Records maintained by the Company in respect of its BulkDrugs and Formulations activity are required to be audited by Cost Auditors.
-The Board ofDirectors of the Company has on the recommendation of the Audit Committee appointed M/s.
+Pursuant to Section 148 of the Act read with the Companies (CostRecords and Audit) Rules 2014 the Cost Accounting Records maintained by the company arerequired to be audited by cost auditors.
+The Board of Directors of the company on therecommendation of the Audit Committee has appointed M/s.
 Vijender Sharma & Co.
-CostAccountants as the Cost Auditor of the company for the financial year ended 31stMarch 2023 at a remuneration of Rs.
-3.00 Lakhs subject to theratification of their remuneration by the shareholders in the ensuing AGM.
+CostAccountants as the Cost Auditor of the company for the financial year ended 31stMarch 2023 at a remuneration of Rs 2.00 Lakh subject to the ratification of theirremuneration by the members in the ensuing AGM.

 INTERNAL FINANCIAL CONTROLS

-The Company has an Internal Control System commensurate with the sizescale and complexity of its operations.
-The internal financial controls are adequate and areoperating effectively so as to ensure orderly and efficient conduct of businessoperations.The Company's internal financial control procedures ensure that Company'sfinancial statements are reliable and prepared in accordance with the applicable laws.
+The company has an internal control system commensurate with the sizescale and complexity of its operations.
+The internal financial controls are adequate andare operating effectively to ensure orderly and efficient conduct of business operations.The company's internal financial control procedures ensure that company's financialstatements are reliable and prepared in accordance with the applicable laws.

-To maintain its objectivity and independence the internal auditorreports to the Chairman of the Audit Committee of the Board.
+To maintain its objectivity and independence the internal auditorreports to the Chairman of the Audit Committee.
 Based on the internal audit reportprocess owners undertake corrective action in their respective areas and therebystrengthening the controls.
 Significant audit observations and corrective actions thereonare presented to the Audit Committee.
-The internal auditor carries out extensive auditsthroughout the year across all functional areas and submits its reports from time to timeto the Audit Committee of the Board of Directors.
+The internal auditor carries out extensive auditsthroughout the year across all functional areas and submits its reports from time to timeto the Audit Committee.

 CORPORATE SOCIAL RESPONSIBILITY

-The Corporate Social Responsibility (CSR) Committee of the companywas constituted by the Board to monitor implementation of CSR activities by the Company inaccordance with Section 135 read with Schedule VII of the Act.
-Based on the recommendation of the CSR Committee your Board has adopted a CSR policyindicating the activities to beundertaken by the Company as specified in Schedule VII.
+The Corporate Social Responsibility ('CSR') Committee of the companywas constituted by the Board to monitor implementation of CSR activities by the company inaccordance with Section 135 read with Schedule VII of the Act read with (Corporate SocialResponsibility Policy) Rules 2014 as amended.
+The composition of the CSR Committee CSRpolicy projects and annual action plan have been placed on the website of the company.Based on the recommendation of the CSR Committee your Board has adopted a CSR policyindicating the activities to be undertaken by the company as specified in Schedule VII ofthe Act.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013

-The Company has in place a policy on prevention prohibition andredressal of sexual harassment of women at workplace pursuant to the requirements of theSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.An Internal Complaints Committee ('ICC') has been set up to redress complaints receivedregarding sexual harassment.
+The company has in place a policy on prevention prohibition andredressal of sexual harassment of women at workplace pursuant to the requirements of theSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.An Internal Complaints Committee ('ICC') has been set up to redress complaints receivedregarding sexual harassment.
 The policy has set guidelines on the redressal and enquiryprocess that is to be followed by complainants and the ICC while dealing with issuesrelated to sexual harassment at the workplace.
 All women employees whether permanenttemporary contractual and trainees are covered under this policy.
-The Company has not received anycomplaint during the year.
+The company has notreceived any complaint during the year.